cmcilhenny/cmcilhenny.github.io/_posts/2014-07-01-javaScript-prototypes.md

 `.__proto__` references inheritance through the prototype chain.
 So, `Spaghetti.__proto__` = Pasta.
 Essentially this means that `.__proto__` is pointing to the past.

 ## Let's get Cooking!
-Now that we've got some basics, let's play around with all this.
+Now that we have some basics, lets play around with all this.
 You can build your own objects with inheritance of follow along below:

 Working in the console: